rosmo-robot/rosmo-robot.github.io/zio-user-guide.md

 As part of this platform, we will provide virtual support through online courses and will guide students and teachers through the new system, including the ability to scale up using the same hardware with free software updates.

+This user guide is derived from the [ZiobotUser guide](https://github.com/Open-STEM/ZiobotUsersGuide/tree/main) and is released under the GNU General Public License v3.0

 Two robots in one